 A musician's pregnancy or parental status shall not prevent the musician from enjoying full and equal engagement opportunities.
-Under no circumstances shall a musician's pregnancy be considered grounds for termination unless the musician is unable to fulfill her musical obligations as determined by the Musical Director in consultation with the Producer, the Contractor and the Association.
+Under no circumstances shall a musician's pregnancy be considered grounds for termination unless the musician is unable to fulfill said musician's musical obligations as determined by the Musical Director in consultation with the Producer, the Contractor and the Association.